ubco-mds-2020-labs/w2020-data599-capstone-projects-ubc-udl/research/SR-testing/README.md

 The `images\` folder contains various images referenced in the notebook file.

-Overall, it is recommended to try the SR transformation with the LSTM as it looks like it could help highlight anomalies; however, as also discussed in the notebook, there are types of anomalous data that the transformation could make harder to detect.
+Overall, it could be useful to use the SR transformation with the LSTM as it looks like it could help highlight anomalies; however, as also discussed in the notebook, there are types of anomalous data that the transformation could make harder to detect.
+There was not sufficient time in this study to test the SR transformation but this is something that could be looked at in the future.